 We regularly have One Day Creative in to share workshops with our children.
 This year they came to work with our children in Years 1 to 6 just before Safer Internet Day.
 They all found them very informative and can repeat the key messages they were given.

 We follow the SMART rules for using the Internet.
-Recently every child completed a ‘Support Web’ identifying who the children could turn to if they get an ‘uh-oh’ feeling in their tummy.
+Every child completed a ‘Support Web’ identifying who the children could turn to if they get an ‘uh-oh’ feeling in their tummy.
 They also enjoyed acting out scenarios of what can happen on the Internet and how to deal with this.

 Altru Creative Education came to visit Mersey Park.
-The company performed an E-safety play for Key Stage 2.
+The company performed an e-safety play for Key Stage 2.
 It was an extremely informative play which taught us all about the risks of using the Internet and the dangers of online use.
 The play helped us to consider ways that we can make our own Internet use safer.

 Help & Advice for Children